Key Elements for Business Continuity Planning

-Companies may also find it useful to come up with a checklist that includes key details such as emergency contact information, a list of resources the continuity team may need, where backup data and other required information are housed or stored, and other important personnel.
+Companies may also find it useful to come up with a checklist that includes key details such as emergency contact information.

 Even when companies do have a BCP, many fail to test it.
 This is critical to ensure that it works.
-Plan on some form of testing at least twice per year.
+It would be to test it twice per year.

 One way that you can do this is by doing a walk-through of the BCP.
-Chances are you don’t have a disaster recovery team, but ask key managers or staff to meet and go over the plan.
-Look for gaps; is there anything you missed?
+There are good chances you don’t have a disaster recovery team.
+In this case, you can ask key managers or staff to meet and go over the plan.
+Look for gaps to see if there is anything you missed.

 Risks you failed to anticipate or account for?
 Make sure everyone understands his or her role and examines the plan in detail.

 Some businesses take testing further by doing simulations.
 They set up an environment that mimics a high-risk situation (e.g. data breach or severe storm) and go through the steps of the BCP just as they would in ‘real life.’

 Emergencies occur all the time, in some form or another.
 No one and no business is immune – yet you can be prepared.

 How CONNECTS can help you